kyrillguba/Dissertation_Code/THIRD_PARTY_NOTICES.md

 for interpreting the two learned TGV parameter maps.

 The local U-TGV implementation forms part of this dissertation's shared PyTorch pipeline.
-No upstream source files from the Trung-Vu repository are included in the vendored `src/third_party/` directory.
-The paper and repository are therefore acknowledged as methodological and software-design influences rather than as bundled third-party components.
+The paper and repository are acknowledged as methodological and software-design influences for incorporating the U-TGV model.

 ## 3. Learning regularisation-parameter maps: methodological predecessor